ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/loading_rigs/Instron-stress-rig.md

 ### Hydraulics keep tripping off and status is "oil too hot"

 Check if the cooling water circuit for TS1 south side is turned on.
-If not, the instron's oil might heat up too much which causes the hydraulics to trip when moving the rig.
+If not, the Instron's oil might heat up too much which causes the hydraulics to trip when moving the rig.
 This happens regardless of whether IOC, LabVIEW, or manual control is used to move the actuator.
 Additional symptoms are a rig status of "HYD.
 PUMP SHUTDOWN" and the red status light on the control panel being solidly on (and not being able to clear it).

 If the cooling water is off, there is a circulation pump that can be used to run the rig in low-force mode: ask the scientists.